WaylonWalker/waylonwalkerv2/src/pages/blog/autoreload_ipython.md

 🔥 Blazing Fast

 💥 Keeps me in the comfort of my text editor

 👏 Allows me to use Jupyter when I need

 👟 Extremely Reliable

+One of the biggest benefits that I find is that it shortens the distance between my module/library code and test code inside of a terminal/notebook.
+Now I primarily use jupyter notebooks for the presentation aspect.
+I develop code from the comfort of my editor with all of the tools I have setup, and run the functions in a notebook to get the output.
+From there I might do some aggregations or plots, but the 🥩 meat of development is done outside of jupyter.

+> Now I primarily use jupyter notebooks for the presentation aspect.

 ## Enabling Autoreload